 No more than 5 players between the ages of 16 and 18 will be allowed on any given roster.

 Three (3) participants will be allowed admission to the roster of each athletic team regardless of place of residence.

-A fee of $10 is required for non-residents of eligible towns (Sherman, Kent, Washington, Roxbury, Bridgewater, and Warren) and for non-residents who qualify for participation under the full-time New Milford employee eligibility rule.
+A fee of $20 is required for non-residents of eligible towns (Sherman, Kent, S. Kent, New Preston, Washington, Roxbury, Bridgewater, and Warren) and for non-residents who qualify for participation under the full-time New Milford employee eligibility rule.

 The only exception is that the owner of a sponsoring business will not be subjected to an additional player fee if he/she decides to participate as a player.